-Overall, the median Elk Valley Rural household could afford the median primary market rental unit, as well as the different unit sizes available.
-Nevertheless, median female lone parents and single persons demonstrated the greatest budgetary hardship.
-Estimates indicate they could not afford the median rental price for larger units, though this may not be necessary given their household size.
+Overall, the median Columbia Valley Rural household could afford the median primary market rental unit, as well as the different unit sizes available.
+Nevertheless, median single persons demonstrated the greatest budgetary hardship.
+Estimates indicate they could not afford the median rental price, especially those that are larger.

 While some family types can reasonably afford their shelter more than others, the degree at which they can afford shelter has changed (and will continue to change).
-In 2020, estimated shelter budgets for families wishing to move into the median rental unit improved over a half decade.
-For instance, 2020 rents made up about \$155 less of the median shelter budget.
-Decreases in affordability were most apparent among female lone parent and single person households, and among larger unit sizes.
+In 2020, most median household types experienced a tightening of their shelter budgets, paying more for their accommodation than a half decade ago.
+For instance, 2020 rents made up about \$75 more of a female lone parent's budget.